Danixu/ziso_compressor/README.md

 As I have explained above, there are two compression functions in LZ4.
 This argument will compress every block using both and will write the smaller result to the output file.

 LZ4HC will not be tried because it also uses the best compression method, so using the brute-force option with the LZ4HC compression method included will produce the same result as to use directly the lz4hc compression option.
 That is why is better to directly use that option unless we want to keep the compatibility with the standard LZ4 libraries without HC.

+#### Block Size

+Size of every compressed block.
+By default 2048, but it's recommended to change it to 2352 when a CD-ROM is being compressed.
+A bigger block size improve the compression ratio, but increases the memory required by the decompresor to get the original data.
+Also the reader must be compatible with the blocksize or will fail.

+#### Cache Size

+The size of the cache memory used as buffer to improve the compression and decompression speed.
+It reduces the required read and write IO request improving the compression speed up to 40-50% and the decompression speed up to 70% compared with the ziso.py version.
+Normally the default size is enought and increasing the size will not improve the speed, but in some cases can be a good option.